Bachelor of Arts in Mathematics

-At least 28 semester hours of mathematics with a grade of C- or better, of which 19 must consist of the following courses:
+The student must take at least 28 semester hours of mathematics, of which 19 must consist of the following courses:

 For a student pursuing a Bachelor of Arts (BA) in mathematics, the recommended sequence for the first four semesters is MATH 10524, MATH 20524, MATH 30224, and MATH 30524.
-In either the first or second semester the student should also complete COSC 10403 or COSC 10503 .
+In either the first or second semester the student should also complete one of the programming course listed above.
 In addition, MATH 20123 should be taken in one of the first four semesters.

 Students planning to do graduate work in mathematics are strongly recommended to pursue a Bachelor of Science (BS) in mathematics.

 Students should consult our helpful advising tips before planning their schedule.

 Students must earn a grade of C- or better in each mathematics course for that course to count toward a mathematics degree.
 Students must also have a 2.0 average or better in their mathematics courses in order to graduate with a degree in mathematics.

 Students pursuing a program leading to a Bachelor of Arts degree must complete a minimum of 124 semester hours, 42 of which must be advanced (30000 level or above) from TCU, along with a minor in a subject other than mathematics.
 In addition, students must complete the TCU Core Curriculum.